paf31/purescript-book/CONTRIBUTING.md

+Please don't make pull requests here.
 I don't accept pull requests on this repository.

-Please file an issue instead.
+If you notice an issue, please file an issue instead.

 Thanks.